 - 1) Three layers backpropagation network has been used; input, hidden, and output layer. - 2) The DNA sequence here is known although that the structure is unknown and we want to predict it so; the DNA sequence will be the input to the neural network and the structure will be the output of that network. - 3) DNA sequence is a string of 'A, C, G, and T' characters.
-The length of the DNA sequence of insulin, as an example, is 156 characters, and by representing each character by a binary number; A=00, C=01, G=10, and T=11; and ordering these binary representation in one column to be the input to the neural network.
-So, the number of neurons in the input layer will be 156x2 =312 neurons. - 4) Dealing with the structure as a binary image (dimension 181x200 pixels) and the number of pixels forming that image will be the number of neurons in the output layer which equal to 36200 (181x200). - 5) Selecting only one hidden layer with about 200 neurons after many trails. - 6) Half of the database (DNA sequences and structures) will be used for training. - 7) For testing, enter a DNA sequence that hasn't been used in the training, take the output as the predicted structure and compare it with the original structure of that DNA sequence and calculate the percentage of success of the predicted structure.
-Fig. 4 shows an example for the predicted and original structure from the insulin database and the other proteins.
+The length of the DNA sequence of hemoglobin, as an example, is 861 characters, and by representing each character by a binary number; A=00, C=01, G=10, and T=11; and ordering these binary representation in one column to be the input to the neural network.
+So, the number of neurons in the input layer will be 861x2 =1722 neurons. - 4) Dealing with the structure as a binary image (dimension 181x200 pixels) and the number of pixels forming that image will be the number of neurons in the output layer which equal to 36200 (181x200). - 5) Selecting only one hidden layer with about 200 neurons after many trails. - 6) Half of the database (DNA sequences and structures) will be used for training. - 7) For testing, enter a DNA sequence that hasn't been used in the training, take the output as the predicted structure and compare it with the original structure of that DNA sequence and calculate the percentage of success of the predicted structure.
+Fig. 5 shows an example for the predicted and original structure from the hemoglobin database. - 8) The overall prediction accuracy will be calculated according to the following relations: